Modeling the long term dynamics of pre-vaccination pertussis: models and methods

 Model (d) proposed in \cite{aguas} sets a scenario based on the SIRS model with a moderate rate $\gamma$ of immunity loss where recovered individuals are immune to severe disease but susceptible with reduced susceptibility to mild forms of the disease.
 The classes of individuals infected with severe and mild infections are denoted by $I_1$ and $I_2$, respectively.
 Recovery from both forms of the disease takes place at the same rate $\delta$.
 Infectiousness of mild infections is reduced by a factor $\eta \in [0,1]$ and susceptibility of recovered individuals to mild infections is also reduced by a factor $\sigma \in [0,1]$ with respect to the susceptible.
 Moreover, since mild infections typically occur in adults that are not affected by seasonal forcing the force of infection is therefore taken to be $\bar {\lambda }_t = (\beta(t) I_1 + \beta _0\eta I_2)/N$ for susceptible individuals $S$ and $\bar {\lambda }_c = \beta_0 (I_1 + \eta I_2)/N$ for recovered individuals $R$.
 We call this scheme the reinfection model and denote it by SIRIS.

-The main feature of this model is that it exhibits a reinfection threshold \cite{gabrielareinfection}, that is, a value of infectiousness above which disease incidence rises by one or more orders of magnitude, due to high incidence levels of mild infections.
+The main feature of this model is that it exhibits a reinfection threshold \cite{gabrielareinfection}, that is, a value of infectiousness above which total disease incidence rises by one or more orders of magnitude, due to high incidence levels of mild infections.
+These mild infections are sub-clinical and so the disease incidence/prevalence and density of infectives in equilibrium for the deterministic counterpart of the SIRIS model is associated with the class $I_1$.